joao-borrego/gap/README.md

 ### Reference

 These tools were developed to further our research regarding domain randomisation.
-We include the [paper] and its reference for citation purposes.
+We include a [published conference paper] and its reference for citation purposes.

 ```
 @inproceedings{borrego2018,